Rivalries in the Australian Football League: Hawthorn v Sydney

-Starting in 2011, these two clubs share a heated rivalry and have met four times in do-or-die games in the finals: in the 2011 Semi-Final, which Hawthorn won; the 2012 Grand Final, which was won by Sydney; the 2013 Qualifying Final, won by Hawthorn; and the 2014 Grand Final, which was won by Hawthorn.
-The rivalry is amplified by players who have moved between the two teams, most notably Lance Franklin to Sydney in 2013 and Tom Mitchell to Hawthorn in 2016.
+Starting in 2011, these two clubs share a heated rivalry and have met four times in do-or-die games in the finals: in the 2011 semi-final, which Hawthorn won; the 2012 Grand Final, which was won by Sydney; the 2013 qualifying final, won by Hawthorn; and the 2014 Grand Final, which was won by Hawthorn.
+The rivalry is amplified by players who have moved between the two teams, most notably Lance Franklin to Sydney in 2014 and Tom Mitchell to Hawthorn in 2016.
 Regular-season games are often close matches, with single-digit margins common.
 In round 23, 2018 (the final round of the home and away season) Sydney lost to Hawthorn at the SCG by 9 points.
 This was an important game as the winner would get the double chance and play in the top 4.

 St Kilda v Geelong

 While the St Kilda Football Club has tasted little success in the history of Australian Rules football, only acquiring one premiership in 1966 against the Collingwood Football Club, St Kilda has been a strong team in the modern era of the AFL.
 This is demonstrated no better than the clashes with Geelong during the 2000s and 2010s.
 In the seasons between 2005 and 2011, both clubs were powerhouses, with St Kilda and Geelong both at the top of the AFL ladder during the 2009 home-and-away season.
 Both teams, still undefeated after 13 matches so far in the season, would finally meet in Round 14 at Docklands Stadium.
 This match, which broke the stadium's record of attendance for a home-and-away match, would be known as one of the most famous regular-season matches in AFL history.
 The game also broke the record set in Round 8, 1991, between West Coast and Essendon, as being the latest game into a season that two undefeated teams had played against each other.
 St Kilda narrowly defeated Geelong and asserted themselves at the top of the ladder.
 These two teams would eventually meet again in the 2009 AFL Grand Final, but Geelong would defeat St Kilda this time in a gripping match that went down to the wire.

-This rivalry would continue into the 2010–2011 seasons, and was still present in 2016, with the last three matches between the teams resulting in one win each for St Kilda and Geelong, with a draw in 2015.
-As of 2021, matches after this time period tended to be pretty lopsided in either direction.